Bursledon Brickworks Museum

 The Brickworks Museum, also known as Bursledon Brickworks, is a volunteer-run museum in Swanwick, Hampshire, England.
-It is purportedly the UK's sole surviving Victorian steam-driven brickworks.
+It is described as the UK's sole surviving Victorian steam-driven brickworks.

 The brick kiln, chimney, drying sheds, and the boiler and engine house at the south section of the brickworks are listed Grade II* as a group on the National Heritage List for England.

 History

 Hooper & Ashby

 Bursledon Brickworks were built in 1897 by Robert and Edward Ashby.
 The Ashby family were partners in Hooper & Ashby, a Southampton-based builders' merchants.
 Both the Ashbys and the Hoopers were Quakers, from Staines in Middlesex.
 Edward Hooper, began the original business.
 He moved to Southampton at the age of 26 in the early 1850s.
 In the early days, he appears in the various business directories as a civil engineer/architect.
 At some point his brother, Charles, joined him and they began making bricks.
 These were sold under the name Hooper & Co.
 Edward soon saw an opportunity to set up a larger business and took out a lease on Baltic Wharf in Chapel Road.
 Here he began trading as a builders' merchant selling all kinds of materials including their own bricks.
 This proved to be successful.
 In the mid 19th century Southampton was expanding rapidly.
 He outgrew the first warehouse and took out a second lease for American Wharf.
 In 1860 Edward married Harriet Ashby and her brother, Edmund joined the business a year later and it was renamed: Hooper & Ashby.
 It went on to be very successful with stores all along the south coast.